 Oh, these lazy, hazy days of August.
 Where the heat just settles all around you and swallows you up.
 But just because it’s hot doesn’t mean things are slowing down around here…quite the opposite, actually.
 The kitchen is just as steamy as the weather outside as we continue to cook up culinary gold right here in Jeffersonville.
 All the hard work and heat has each of us looking for a little relief.

 This week, I’m choosing to cool off with a bite into some cheesecake.
 But not just any cheesecake – cheesecake with thin caramel swirls running through it.
 It's the kind of treat best enjoyed with friends mid-week - it's simply not guilty enough for a weekend treat.
-But surrounded by friends on a steamy Tuesday night in the middle of
+But surrounded by friends on a steamy Tuesday night in the middle of summer, cheesecake with caramel swirls is a refreshing summer pleasure.

 The best thing about cheesecake is that it lingers without getting heavy.
 It’s the dessert equivalent of an unexpectedly cool breeze on a sticky, hazy summer day.
 In fact, these hot and hazy days of August are the best days to enjoy a slice of delicate cheesecake.
 Just one bite into this creamy treat and you’re initiated into the Guilty Pleasures Club, because you suddenly understand what guilty pleasures are all about.
 Embrace and indulge in the guilty cheesecake lifestyle.